MicrosoftDocs/azure-devops-docs/docs/project/wiki/manage-readme-wiki-permissions.md

----
+﻿---
-title: Manage permissions for READMEs and wiki pages in Azure DevOps
+title: Manage permissions for READMEs and wiki pages
 titleSuffix: Azure DevOps
 description: Learn how to set permissions to grant or secure access to README files and you team project built-in wiki ms.technology: devops-collab